ZCube/bitnami-compat/scripts/README-header.md

 * This is a workaround for https://github.com/bitnami/charts/issues/7305.

+* These images are NOT intended for production use.

 * This repository is maintained for my homelab.

 * These images use Bitnami's scripts.
 Binaries refer to the official Docker or official distribution binaries of the software or Docker recipes for Docker.